ahalsten/Finances-of-German-Political-Parties/README.md

 https://github.com/ahalsten/Finances-of-German-Political-Parties.git

-Use data on sponsorship ativities from 2019 through 2022, voluntarily provided by the German parties SPD and the Greens, to analyze the networks of sponsors and parties.
+Use data on sponsorship activities from 2019 through 2022, voluntarily provided by the German parties SPD and the Greens, to analyze the networks between sponsors and parties.

 How to interact with the program:
 - Download the json file: mydata.json